-Chair – Professor Brian Webster Henderson
+Chair – Professor Alison Machin

-Dr Norma Barry
+Vice Chair – Dr Norma Barry

 Dr Norma Barry has significant experience of chairing and serving on governance boards within the public and third sectors.
-She is currently a member of the Welsh Government’s Food and Drink Wales Industry Board and the Food Standard Agency’s Welsh Advisory Committee.
-Until recently, she chaired a housing association in one of the most deprived areas of the UK, where she worked tirelessly with the team to ensure that the organisation had sound and robust governance and strategic frameworks in place.
+Until relatively recently she was a member of the Welsh Government’s Food and Drink Wales Industry Board and the Food Standard Agency’s Welsh Advisory Committee.
+Previously, she chaired a housing association in one of the most deprived areas of the UK for six years, where she worked tirelessly with the team to ensure that the organisation had sound and robust governance and strategic frameworks in place.
 Norma has also served as a panel member for Social Care Wales and as a member of Welsh Water.

 Alison Carr is a Fellow of the Chartered Governance Institute and has a wide experience of working within professional bodies and regulators.
 Most recently, she was a Director of the Institution of Engineering and Technology and is currently a member of the Veterinary Nurses Council and Chair of the Regulatory Committee of the Institute of Financial Accountants.
 She was previously Registrar and Chief Executive of the Architects Registration Board and has also worked with actuaries, insolvency practitioners, chartered accountants, healthcare managers, insurance brokers and financial advisers.